 Economists also realise that tipping points will contribute significantly to the cost of global heating – increasing the economic cost of damages by about 25 per cent, with a 10 per cent chance of the tipping points at least doubling the costs of climate change impacts, and a 5 per cent chance of them tripling costs.
 Though, based on his work, Lenton believes this study is an underestimate.

 Even politicians are aware of climate flips.
-At a recent Science Museum Group Climate Talk between former Prime Minister Tony Blair and Special Presidential Envoy for Climate John Kerry, Kerry talked of the ‘imperative of moving faster’ to counter climate change because of concerns about tipping points.
+At a Science Museum Group Climate Talk between former Prime Minister Tony Blair and Special Presidential Envoy for Climate John Kerry, Kerry talked of the ‘imperative of moving faster’ to counter climate change because of concerns about tipping points.